Tobias was elected as Member of Parliament for Bournemouth East in May 2005, and subsequently re-elected in 2010, 2015 and most recently in June 2017.

 Tobias completed the senior executive course in National and International Studies at the Kennedy School of Government, Harvard University in the summer of 2009.
 His proposal for military forces to develop greater stabilisation capability, put forward in his publication 'Post Conflict Reconstruction: Bridging the gap between military and Civilian affairs on the modern battle field' became part of the coalition Government's policy.

 Since being elected as an MP, Tobias has pioneered the concept of ‘social action’ within the Party and the first ever Conservative social action project took place in Springbourne, Bournemouth.
 The concept of raising funds and rallying MPs and volunteers around an identified community project is now well established and Tobias regularly leads projects both in the UK and abroad, previously joining projects in countries including Bosnia and Bangladesh.

 In 2009 Tobias established ‘Conurbation 2050’ a forum to debate ideas, concepts and models by bringing together business people, entrepreneurs, artists, academics and councillors from across Bournemouth, Poole, and Christchurch.
 The group has no formal responsibility and no official remit other than a genuine passion to see our corner of Dorset and the wider conurbation prosper in the long term.

 Tobias is married to Hannah and they have two young sons, Alexander and Oscar.
 Their constituency home is in Strouden.
 Tobias is a governor at Queen's Park Infant School in Bournemouth and has also been a borough councillor.
 He is a patron of a number of local charities, including Caring Canines and Boscombe’s Crumbs Café.

 Outside of politics Tobias is a keen sportsman and a private pilot, and is an active Army Reservist.
-He also enjoys the theatre, military history, plays the saxophone and is an Eagle Scout.
+He also enjoys the theatre, military history, and is an Eagle Scout.

 Recent Publications include: